 The project was set up in January 2016 after a successful six-month residence working with David Ellington as ‘Agent for Change’ funded by Art of England (South West).
 Watershed’s aim is to develop more inclusive cinema that welcomes D/deaf people to enjoy and be able to chat about films.

-Focused on improvement in engaging with local Deaf people; using Watershed’s website, it needs to identify the key point where D/deaf people can able to read What’s On in English text or watch BSL (British Sign Language) video clip that set aside on the same web page; rearranging Watershed’s Calendar page to highlight with colour that signify for which accessible language is used for i.e. blue highlights represents Descriptive subtitling (DS).
+Focused on engaging better with local Deaf people, Watershed’s website was adapted so that D/deaf people could read ‘What’s On’ in English text or watch BSL (British Sign Language) video clips that were set alongside text on the same web page.
+Watershed’s Calendar page was rearranged and colour highlights were used to signify which accessible language was available against a screening, i.e. blue highlights represent descriptive subtitling (DS).

 What didn’t work

 Distributors needed to be checked with in advance over the availability of Descriptive Subtitling (DS), as a few times the files were not available at the last minute.
 Some HOH people can struggle to follow the pace of the conversation so these were necessary.
 Curators were also mindful of particular themes that may arise in films, especially in relation to the portrayal of incidents such as violence, owing to the possible mental health needs of attendees.